-After months of hard work by a world-class editorial team, iconic British title The Face recently relaunched with the help of Mathematics.
-As the project progressed we discussed integration with Apple News and the team’s desired outcomes from their Apple News channel.
+After months of hard work by a world-class editorial team, iconic British title The Face recently relaunched.
+This launch included delivery to Apple News, and we were honoured to work as partner with the publication.
 We were acutely aware that here was a publication described by The New York Times as ‘a magazine that changed culture’, so with the weight of a great reputation bearing down, we were careful not to compromise The Face’s iconic brand.
 So, we designed an Apple News channel to communicate The Face’s position at the vanguard of British youth culture, harnessing the exposure Apple News offers by surfacing stories to users based around interests and browsing behaviours.

 Naturally, a publication so devoted to style has to appear elegant in all channels.
 Our FlatPlan integration system offers The Face the total control over the look and feel they require, in turn allowing them to maintain the integrity of their brand however they see fit.